 I’m Looking For Something Cheaper!

 Don’t worry, I’ve got you covered.
-Check out my recommendations for point and shoot cameras under $300.
+Check out my recommendations for compact cameras under $300.